-In addition to monitoring the customer's network and websites, you can use NetPath to diagnose slow connections from the customer's computers to the key services they subscribe to and rely on, for example Salesforce, Office365, or Gmail.
+In addition to monitoring the customer's network and websites, you can use NetPath to diagnose slow connections from the customer's computers to the key services they subscribe to and rely on, such as Salesforce, Office365, or Gmail.

 View the Problem Network Path

 In this example the user reported a problem (April 20, 5.09 p.m.), but the same process can be used when investigating a NetPath Check failure.

 - Navigate to View > NetPath , or click NetPath in the Left Side Navigation Bar

 - Choose whether to view paths at the Customer or Path level

 - Select the network path the user reported as slow or unreachable

 - In Path History, navigate to the date and time the user indicated there was a problem.
 (April 20, 5.09 p.m.)

 - Click on any problem intervals at this time (the below yellow interval) to open the graph

 - From here we can see there is an issue with Amazon's network